mightora/DevOpsExtension-Playwright-for-PowerPlatform/src/readme.md

 Automate end-to-end testing of your Power Platform applications with Playwright in Azure DevOps pipelines.
 This extension provides a comprehensive testing solution that sets up Playwright, executes tests against Power Apps, and generates detailed reports with failure analysis for CI/CD workflows.

+**⚠️ Important: This extension requires Windows runners and is only compatible with Windows-based Azure DevOps pipeline agents.**

 **Created by:**

 [![Mightora Logo](https://raw.githubusercontent.com/TechTweedie/techtweedie.github.io/main/static/logo-01_150x150.png)](https://techtweedie.github.io) [![Playwright Logo](https://playwright.dev/img/playwright-logo.svg)](https://playwright.dev)

 # Setup
+- Ensure you have a **Windows-based Azure DevOps pipeline agent** (this extension does not support Linux or macOS agents)
-- Install the DevOps extension in your DevOps Organization using the **Get it free** button.
+- Install the DevOps extension in your DevOps Organization using the **Get it free** button
-- Navigate to your Azure DevOps pipeline.
+- Navigate to your Azure DevOps pipeline
-- Add the Playwright for Power Platform task to your pipeline.
+- Add the Playwright for Power Platform task to your pipeline
-- Configure your test parameters and Power Platform credentials.
+- Configure your test parameters and Power Platform credentials
-- Run your pipeline to execute automated UI tests.
+- Run your pipeline to execute automated UI tests

 # Support
 Please visit [mightora.io](https://mightora.io)